menu

 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Woodstock doesn't have a public transportation system that people use for their commute.
+Woodstock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Woodstock in 2018 was $56,277, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
-This equates to an annual income of $225,108 for a family of four.
+The per capita income in Woodstock in 2022 was $63,553, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
+This equates to an annual income of $254,212 for a family of four.

-Woodstock is a somewhat ethnically-diverse town.
 The people who call Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodstock residents report their race to be White, followed by Black or African-American.
-Woodstock also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.56% of the town’s residents.
-Important ancestries of people in Woodstock include English, Irish, Italian, French, and French Canadian.
+Important ancestries of people in Woodstock include Irish, English, French, Italian, and French Canadian.

 The most common language spoken in Woodstock is English.
 Other important languages spoken here include Polish and Spanish.